 - Outline of a Sample County Library Plan

-- Frequently Asked Questions About the County Library Funding to Adjacent Counties (Act 420)
+- FAQ About County Library Funding to Adjacent Counties

 - Guidelines for Collection of Public Library Nonresident Usage Statistics

-- 2013 County Library Tax Exemption Calculation guide A guide for cities, towns, or villages that apply for exemption from the county library tax under s.
+- 2015 County Library Tax Exemption Calculation guide.
+A guide for cities, towns, or villages that apply for exemption from the county library tax under s.
 43.64.

 Division for Libraries and Technology